IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/metadata-global-attributes.md

 This attribute has a single value and is used to facilitate making choices of source through [CDAWeb](https://cdaweb.gsfc.nasa.gov/istp_public/).
 Valid values include (but are not restricted to):

-Â· Geotail
+- Geotail

-Â· IMP8
+- IMP8

-Â· Wind
+- Wind

-Â· Geosynchronous Investigations
+- Geosynchronous Investigations

-Â· Ground-Based Investigations
+- Ground-Based Investigations

 **MODS --- recommended**